wangonya/wangonya/content/blog/getting-started-with-pytest.md

 title: "Python TDD with Pytest  -- Getting Started"
 date: 2019-01-28T08:15:40+03:00
 description: "Python TDD with Pytest Part 1 -- Getting Started"
-tags: [python, tdd]
+tags: [python, tdd, pytest-series]
 ---

 Test-Driven Development is great.
 If you're a Pythonista, it gets even better with pytest - a framework that makes building simple and scalable tests easy.

 In this series, I'll be exploring the cool features that pytest offers to help make testing Python code a breeze.

 ## Preparing your python environment

 Let's set up our testing environment with `virtualenv`.
 We'll be working with Python 3. `cd` into your working directory and create a new virtual environment:

 ```shell